 To find more information about the Dietary Guidelines for Americans, 2015–2020 and to determine the appropriate dietary recommendations for your child’s age, sex, and physical activity level, visit the Online Resources page for the links to ChooseMyPlate and 2015–2020 Dietary Guidelines sites.
 Please note that the MyPlate plan is designed for people older than age 2 who do not have chronic health conditions.

-Always talk with your adolescent's health care provider regarding his or her healthy diet and exercise requirements.
+Always talk with your teen's healthcare provider regarding his or her healthy diet and exercise requirements.

 Healthy eating during adolescence is important as body changes during this time affect an individual's nutritional and dietary needs.
-Adolescents are becoming more independent and making many food decisions on their own.
-Many adolescents experience a growth spurt and an increase in appetite and need healthy foods to meet their growth needs.
-Adolescents tend to eat more meals away from home than younger children.
+Teens are becoming more independent and making many food decisions on their own.
+Many teens have a growth spurt and an increase in appetite and need healthy foods to meet their growth needs.
+Teens tend to eat more meals away from home than younger children.
 They are also heavily influenced by their peers.
-Meal convenience is important to many adolescents and they may be eating too much of the wrong types of food, like soft drinks, fast-food, or processed foods.
+Meal convenience is important to many teens and they may be eating too much of the wrong types of food, like soft drinks, fast-food, or processed foods.

-The following are some helpful considerations as you prepare meals for your adolescent:
+These are some helpful considerations as you prepare meals for your teen:

 Arrange for teens to find out about nutrition for themselves by providing teen-oriented magazines or books with food articles and by encouraging them and supporting their interest in health, cooking, or nutrition.